wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

    It's attached to a VPN.

+<a name="Peering"></a>

 ## VPC Peering #

+VPC peering enables organizations to link two distinct VPCs together, allowing assets in one network to talk to assets in another.

-Peering connections were introduced to route traffic between two VPCs (AZs) in the same region using <strong>private</strong> (rather than public) IP addresses.
+Peering connections were introduced to route traffic <strong>between two VPCs (AZs)</strong> in the same region using <strong>private</strong> (rather than public) IP addresses.
 This makes it like they are communicating as if they are within the same network.

+Nodes in the same region can reference each other logically using the same peer SG (Security Group), which improves performance.

+VPC peering is <strong>not transitive</strong> —- it must be specifically allowed for each VPC peered together.

+Nevertheless, IP addresses must not overlap among VPCs.

 Peering is neither a gateway nor a VPN connection, so doesn't invoke separate physical hardware and the "single point of failure" nor bandwidth bottlenecks.

-One useful use case is for more secure interconnection among Active Directory, Exchange, and other common business services.
+One useful use case is for more secure interconnection among Active Directory, Exchange, and other common business services:

-   * more secure communication among business units/tams
+   * more secure communication among business units/teams
    * stronger integration of CRM, HRMS, file sharing
    * tighter integrated access of core <strong>suppliers</strong> systems
    * provide monitoring and management of <strong>customer</strong> AWS resources